MicrosoftDocs/learn/learn-pr/advocates/accelerate-scale-spring-boot-application-azure-cache-redis/includes/5-store-session-data.md

 - Add the Spring Session Data Redis library to your application.
 - Configure your `application.yml` file to connect to your Azure Cache for Redis instance.
-- Use Java's HTTP Session mechanism to store or retrieve data.
+- Use Java's HTTP session mechanism to store or retrieve data.

-Those tasks are what we're going to achieve in the next section's exercise.
+We're going to achieve those tasks in the next section's exercise.